huggingface/community-events/jax-controlnet-sprint/README.md

 **If you have trained a custom model and not used the scripts**

 You need to authenticate yourself with `huggingface-cli login` as instructed above.
-If you are using one of the available model classes by `diffusers`, save your model with `save_pretrained` method of your model.
+If you are using one of the available model classes from `diffusers`, save your model with `save_pretrained` method of your model.

 ```python
 model.save_pretrained("path_to_your_model_repository")